MaximeKjaer/kjaer.io/_notes/algorithms.md

 ![An example of stock prices over a few days](/images/algorithms/stock-chart.png)

-The naïve approach of buying at the lowest and selling at the highest won't work, as the lowest price might occur *after* the highest.
+The naïve approach of buying at the all-time lowest and selling at the all-time highest won't work, as the lowest price might occur *after* the highest.

+We describe the problem as follows:

-- **Input**: An array `A[1..n]` of numbers
+- **Input**: An array `A[1..n]` of price changes
 - **Output**: Indices `i` and `j` such that `A[i..j]` has the greatest sum of any nonempty, contiguous subarray of `A`, along with the sum of the values in `A[i..j]`

+Note that the array `A` could be price changes prices on each day, the two problems are equivalent (and can be converted into each other in linear time).
+In the first case, profit is `sum(A[i..j])`, while in the second the profit is `A[j] - A[i]`.
+We will be talking about this problem in the first form, with the price changes.

+We can also decide to allow or disallow buying and selling on the same day, which would give us 0 profit.
+In other words, this would be disallowing empty maximum subarrays.
+We'll first see a variant which disallows it, and then a variant which allows it.

 ### Divide and Conquer

 - **Divide** the subarray into two subarrays of as equal size as possible: Find the midpoint mid of the subarrays, and consider the subarrays `A[low..mid]` and `A[mid+1..high]`
     + This can run in $\Theta(1)$
 - **Conquer** by finding maximum subarrays of `A[low..mid]` and `A[mid+1..high]`